remance/Masendor/Readme.md

 Ver 1.1: Add dynamic terrain/feature change based on battle effect (damage) and weather

-Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item, mount)
+Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item)

 Ver 1.6: Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet), transfer leader